usnews/brightspot-cms/docs/documentation/getting-started.md

 		private String author;
 		private ReferentialText body;

 		// Getters and Setters
 	}

 As you can see from the code above, our Article has a headline, an Author and some body text.
-Note that the package given in the examples will need to be replaced with your own package.

 When adding a body of text, we import the `ReferentialText` library, which comes as standard with Brightspot and provides a Rich Text Editor user interface within the CMS.

-Add your Getters and Setters, and save your Article.java class.
+Save your Article.java class.

-### Step 2 - Building your project - First Build
+**Building**

 We have created our Article, so let's see how it appears in the CMS.
 For the first build of your new class you will need to perform the following steps.

 Access your CMS and trigger the reloader.
 Add `?_reload=true` to your URL

 `http://localhost:8080/cms/?_reload=true`

-You will be promoted to install the reloader application, which will allow you to see Java code changes compiled automatically.

-Once the application has been reloaded, click into `Search` and in the `New` drop-down find your next Article content type.
+You will be prompted to install the reloader application, which will allow you to see Java code changes compiled automatically.
+Once the application has been reloaded, click into `Search` and in the `Craete` drop-down find your next Article content type.
+All new objects added in the CMS appear in this drop-down.

-### Associating Objects
+You'll notice that in the CMS your object automatically has UI associated with it, derived from the names you have given the fields.
+To see all the UI elements used see the User Interface Section.

+**Associating Objects**

 Our Article currently allows the user to specify an Author name via a String of text.
 Our next step is to create a separate `Author.java` content type, and allow the user to select one of these objects when creating their Article.

-#### Step 1 - Create Author.java
+**Create Author.java**

 Create a new class and name it `Author.java`

-As we did with the Article, extend Content and import the respective class.
+As we did with the Article, extend Content.
 For our Author we simply require a first and last name.

-	package com.package.name;

-	import com.psddev.cms.db.Content;

 	public class Author extends Content {